Insights

 Trade policy is increasingly conditional.

-At the same time, investment in capability continues to accelerate.
+At the same time, capability continues to improve.

 Systems are upgraded.